nachocaru/xaprb.com/content/blog/2006-12-15-advanced-mysql-user-variable-techniques.md

 ### Lazy evaluation

-[MySQL doesn&#8217;t evaluate expressions containing user variables until they are sent to the client][1], so some expressions don&#8217;t work as expected.
+[MySQL doesn't evaluate expressions containing user variables until they are sent to the client][1], so some expressions don't work as expected.
 Setting a variable in one place (such as the `SELECT` list) and reading it another (such as the `HAVING` clause) might give weird results, like as those I demonstrated in my last article where every row was numbered 1 instead of getting incremented as expected.

-Here&#8217;s further clarification from the manual:
+Here's further clarification from the manual:

 <blockquote cite="http://dev.mysql.com/doc/refman/5.0/en/user-variables.html">
   <p>